DerkNiessink/NeutroWater/docs/docs/theory.md

 9. Update the Neutron's position and energy.
 10. Repeat steps 2-9 until the neutron either escaped or is absorbed.

-Positions and energies of the neutrons are stored.
-Several properties can be computed and measured from this data post-simulation.
 Each step is discussed in more detail in the following sections:

 | Steps       | Section                                                                 |